arpitbbhayani/articles/blogs/python-iterable-integers.md

 Iterables in Python are objects and containers that could be stepped through one item at a time, usually using a `for ... in` loop.
-Not all objects are iterables, for example - we cannot iterate an integer, it is a singular value.
+Not all objects are iterable, for example - we cannot iterate an integer, it is a singular value.
 The best we can do here is iterate on a range of integers using the `range` type which helps us iterate through all integers in the range `[0, n)`.

-Since integers, individualistically, are not iterable, when we try to do `for x in 7` , it raises an exception stating `TypeError: 'int' object is not iterable`.
-So what if, we change the Python's source code and make integers iterable, say every time we do a `for x in 7` , instead of raising an exception it actually iterates through the values `[0, 7)`.
-In this essay we would be going through exactly that and the entire agenda goes like this;
+Since integers, individualistically, are not iterable, when we try to do `for x in 7`, it raises an exception stating `TypeError: 'int' object is not iterable`.
+So what if, we change the Python's source code and make integers iterable, say every time we do a `for x in 7`, instead of raising an exception it actually iterates through the values `[0, 7)`.
+In this essay, we would be going through exactly that and the entire agenda goes like this;

-- What are Python iterables?
+- What is a Python iterable?
 - What is an iterator protocol?
 - Changing Python's source code and make integers iterable, and
 - Why it might be a bad idea to do so?

 # Python Iterables

 Any object that could be iterated is an Iterable in Python.
-List has to be the most popular iterable out there and it finds its usage in almost every single Python application - directly or indirectly.
+The list has to be the most popular iterable out there and it finds its usage in almost every single Python application - directly or indirectly.
 Before even the first user command is executed, the Python interpreter, while booting up has already created `406` lists, for its internal usage.

 In the example below, we see how a list `a` is iterated through using a `for ... in` loop and each element can be accessed via variable `x`.